Audio Protection & Error Recovery

 Monitoring API

-The client exposes methods for monitoring health and performance:
+We can expose methods for monitoring health and performance:

 Client State